hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-22-trainer-training-fall-2020.md

 **How do I apply?**

-We’re so happy you want to join us as an Instructor Trainer!
+We are so happy you want to join us as an Instructor Trainer!
 The application is [here](https://forms.gle/X2jmLm5xPkUmja5Y8).
 Please apply by [August 4, 2020](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Trainer+Training+Applications+Due&iso=20200804T20&p1=1440).

 **Any questions?**